inam3130/Javascript-inam/README.md

 # Javascript-inam
-This is my first repository in which i will push my JS work coder-inamul hassan
+This is my first repository in which i will push my JS work, coder-Inamul Hassan